Robert Serber: Manhattan Project

 He was recruited for the Manhattan Project in 1941, and was in Project Alberta on the dropping of the bomb.
 When the Los Alamos National Laboratory was first organized, Oppenheimer decided not to compartmentalize the technical information among different departments.
-This increased the effectiveness of the technical workers in problem solving, and emphasized the urgency of the project in their minds, now they knew what they were working on.
-So it fell to Serber to give a series of lectures explaining the basic principles and goals of the project.
+This boosted the technical workers' effectiveness in problem-solving and underscored the project's urgency, as they now understood its significance.
+Consequently, Serber was tasked with delivering a series of lectures to explain the basic principles and objectives of the project.
 These lectures were printed and supplied to all incoming scientific staff, and became known as The Los Alamos Primer, LA-1.
 It was declassified in 1965.
 Serber developed the first good theory of bomb assembly hydrodynamics.

 Serber's wife Charlotte Serber was appointed by Oppenheimer to head the technical library at Los Alamos, where she was the only wartime female section leader.

 Serber created the code-names for all three design projects, the "Little Boy" (uranium gun), "Thin Man" (plutonium gun), and "Fat Man" (plutonium implosion), according to his reminiscences (1998).
 The names were based on their design shapes; the "Thin Man" would be a very long device, and the name came from the Dashiell Hammett detective novel and series of movies of the same name; the "Fat Man" bomb would be round and fat and was named after Sydney Greenstreet's character in The Maltese Falcon (from Hammett's novel).
 "Little Boy" would come last and be named only to contrast to the "Thin Man" bomb.
-This differs from the unsupported theory, now abandoned, that "Fat Man" was named after Churchill and "Thin Man" after Roosevelt (see Links).
+This differs from the unsupported, abandoned theory that "Fat Man" was named after Churchill and "Thin Man" after Roosevelt.

-Serber was to go on the camera plane for the Nagasaki mission, "Big Stink", but it left without him when group operations officer Major James I. Hopkins ordered him off the plane as he had forgotten his parachute, reportedly after the B-29 had already taxied onto the runway.
+After receiving an identification card noting that his civilian noncombatant duties were commensurate in profile to the Army of the United States rank of colonel (an administrative designation only ostensibly valid if he were captured as a prisoner of war under the 1929 Geneva Convention, although he was frequently afforded salutations and other perquisites of the rank in practice by military personnel while traveling), Serber was to go on Big Stink, the camera plane for the Nagasaki mission, as a technical advisor; however, it left without him when group operations officer Major James I. Hopkins ordered him off the plane because he had forgotten his parachute, reportedly after the B-29 had already taxied onto the runway.
 Since Serber was the only crew member who knew how to operate the high-speed camera, Hopkins had to be instructed by radio from Tinian on its use.
 Serber was with the first American team to enter Hiroshima and Nagasaki to assess the results of the atomic bombing of the two cities.